 Visiting the Otavalo Market, two hours by bus from Quito, can be hazardous to your nerves.
 You’ll have to decide whether to snap up all the great native handicrafts or snap pictures for your memory book.
 Of course, it’s possible to do both.
 That’s what makes South America’s largest outdoor market so much fun.
 The colorful market is a good place to buy handmade textiles as well as items made locally from wood, silver and ceramics.
 The Plata de los Ponchos, as the market is known locally, is open daily, but Saturdays and Wednesdays, in that order, are the best days to go.

-Cotopaxi is famous for being the second highest mountain, at 5,897 meters (19,347 feet), in the Andes.
+Cotopaxi is famous for being the second highest mountain, at 5,897 meters (19,347 feet) in Ecuador.
 It’s also known as being an active volcano that is part of the Pacific Ring of Fire volcanic chain.
 The Cotopaxi volcano erupted more than 50 times since 1738.
 The most recent eruption began in August 2015 and lasted until the following January.
 The mountain is home to an equatorial glacier, a rarity in the world.
 Cotopaxi is visible from Quito on a clear day, but how much more fun to make a day trip there to see a mountain that was considered sacred by pre-Columbian peoples.